centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 ### Restart monitoring engine of a poller

-To restart the monitoring process on poller "Local Poller" of id 1, use the  **POLLERRESTART** command:
+To restart the monitoring process on poller "Local Poller" with ID 1, use the  **POLLERRESTART** command:

 ``` shell
 centreon -u admin -p 'centreon' -a POLLERRESTART -v 2